 Part 3: Reporting Workplace Inspection Results

-- All recorded information
+- All information recorded during the inspection

 - Hazards (detailed and classified based on their potential for harm)